-Arborvitae is incredibly hardy, but will benefit from mulching in very cold areas.
+Leyland cypress will benefit from mulching in cold areas.
 The time to winterize it is in late fall.
 When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
 Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of each plant.

-In areas that receive heavy snowfall, burlap or netting may be wrapped around each plant to prevent the branches from breaking under the weight of snow and ice.
+In areas that receive heavy snowfall, burlap or netting may be wrapped around each plant to protect the branches from breaking under the weight of snow and ice.